Extra-dimensional axion patterns: Motivation and summary

+Secondly, we will take into account the most constraining phenomenological probes, to identify which of these patterns are allowed by current data.
+We will be mostly interested in understanding whether the extra-dimensional maxion scenarios, with $g_i \gg 1$, survive this scrutiny.
+Such scenarios are the most interesting ones in what concerns the possibility of identifying new regions of signal to search for QCD axions.
+Moreover, some of the patterns represented in Fig.~\ref{fig:schematic} are common to other frameworks, namely the string axiverse~\cite{Gendler:2023kjt} and Grand Unified Theories~\cite{Agrawal:2022lsp}.
+(This is not surprising, as these patterns follow directly from the generic QCD axion sum rule.)
+For this reason, investigating the constraints on KK signals from extra-dimensional models is essential to eventually discriminate the origin of a potential multiple axion pattern observed in Nature.

-The main conclusion of our work is that the QCD maxion patterns from a PQ bulk field (in generic extra-dimensional models) are tightly constrained by a combination of consistency, astrophysical and gravitational bounds.
-This holds independently of the number of (universal) spacetime dimensions and the VEV profile of the PQ field in the bulk.
+We will show that the QCD maxion patterns from a PQ bulk field are tightly constrained by a combination of consistency, astrophysical and gravitational bounds.
+To the best of our knowledge, this result is completely new for scenarios with a warped extra dimension.
+Moreover, this result holds independently of the number of (universal) spacetime dimensions and the VEV profile of the PQ field in the bulk.
 We, therefore, expect that more complex constructions, with additional bulk fields or less generic compactifications, are required to produce the most exotic patterns in Fig.~\ref{fig:schematic}.
 In turn, the observation of a plateau of heavy fields together with a canonical QCD axion could be explained by a single PQ field, propagating in the bulk of a hidden dimension.
 We will demonstrate how a potential observation of such a plateau could in this case hint towards the location of the zero mode in the canonical QCD axion band.